Mo Charlo

-Dennard Maurice "Mo" Charlo (born July 22, 1983) is an American professional basketball player.
-He played college basketball at the University of Nevada.
-He has previously played for the Albuquerque Thunderbirds, Colorado 14ers and Anaheim Arsenal of the NBA Development League.
+Dennard Maurice "Mo" Charlo (born July 22, 1983) is an American former professional basketball player currently working as an assistant coach for the South Bay Lakers of the NBA G League.
+He played college basketball at Diablo Valley College and Nevada.

 High school career

 Charlo attended Eureka High School in Eureka, California where he played baseball, football and basketball.
 As a senior, he played in 24 games and averaged 24.0 points and nine rebounds per game for the Loggers basketball team.

 College career

 Charlo attended Diablo Valley JC from 2002 to 2004 where he was named all-state both seasons.
 In his sophomore season, he played in 30 games and averaged 18.1 points and 7.4 rebounds per game, going on to earn Bay Valley Conference MVP honors and was named to the all-conference team.
 Following the 2003–04 season, his jersey number was retired by Diablo Valley.

 In 2004, he transferred to Nevada.
 In his junior season, he was named to the 2005 Western Athletic Conference All-Newcomer Team.
 In 32 games (11 starts), he averaged 9.4 points, 3.5 rebounds and 2.1 assists per game.

 In his senior season, he was named to the 2006 WAC All-Defensive Team and the WAC All-Tournament Team.
 He was also named the Wolf Pack's sixth man of the year.
 In 33 games (19 starts), he averaged 10.2 points, 5.3 rebounds, 2.3 assists and 1.0 steals per game.